Port of Galway

 The Port of Galway (Calafort na Gaillimhe) is a seaport situated in Galway, Ireland.
 Located on the west coast of Ireland, the port is operated by the Galway Harbour Company.

 History

 Galway's development as a trading port dates back to the 14th century.
+Ships then docked by the Spanish Arch.
 In 1380, King Richard II granted permission for merchants from the Iberian Peninsula and Galway to engage in direct trade, strengthening the city's commercial links with France, Flanders, and Italy.

 In 1832, the Harbour Commissioners constructed the Commercial Dock.
 Over the next century, the docks expanded, with additional land reclaimed from the sea to accommodate growing maritime activities.

-As of the 21st century, the Galway Harbour Company has proposed plans to relocate and extend the existing port facilities.
-The proposed development aims to create improved infrastructure to support offshore wind energy projects.

 Operations

 The port primarily handles bulk cargo such as fuel, timber, cement, and fishery products, with an annual throughput of approximately 500,000 tonnes of goods as of 2022.
 Its inner dock can accommodate vessels up to 6,000 tonnes deadweight (DWT) and provides berthing for up to six vessels simultaneously.

 In addition to cargo operations, the port hosts seasonal passenger ferry services, including routes to the Aran Islands and Cliffs of Moher, which operate from March to September.
 The port also supports leisure activities such as sailing and marine tourism, with facilities for small vessels and recreational users.

 The port operates a coastal tide gate system to regulate water levels and ensure safe navigation within the harbour.
 Its facilities include warehouses, storage areas, and a customs checkpoint to streamline the handling of cargo and passenger services.